 Overview

-• You are logged in as root.
+• You are logged in as the root user.

 • You are running cPanel version 110.